 On your first few days at work you will be bombarded with lots of information, a good way to help you remember it all is to take notes as you go along.
 This will also reassure your manager than no unnecessary questions will be asked later along the line!

-Prior to your first day at work, do your homework about your company – learn about the history of the company, its products and its values etc. This will make you feel more at home in your new workplace.
+Prior to your first day at work, do your homework about your company – learn about the history of the company, it’s products and it’s values etc.

 Being the newbie can be terrifying and it may feel like you are being watched, but be assured, you aren’t, so relax.